What is a Neutral Grip Pull Up?

-- Keep your head up, core tight and pull yourself upwards by flexing the elbows and make sure to keep your elbows from flailing outward
+- Keep your head up, core tight, breath outward and pull yourself upwards by flexing the elbows and make sure to keep your elbows from flailing outward

-Congratulations, you have completed your first rep. Repeat as many as you can or at least two sets to build endurance and muscle to your lats, biceps, forearms, and traps.
+Repeat as many as you can while maintaining good form and aim for at least two to three sets to build strength and muscle to your lats, biceps, forearms, and traps.